 In the midst of my efforts to “protect the flock,” God recently reminded me that He doesn’t need me to defend Him.
 He’s shown me that making a statement and arguing a point are two very different things.
 So, while I’m not going to stop speaking (I’m a preacher for goodness sake), I am going to stop debating as if there’s a fight to win.
 This battle isn’t against flesh and blood, but against the rulers of this dark world and the forces of evil in the heavenly realms (Eph.
 6).

 I’ve been very loud at times over these issues.
 Not debating is difficult for some of us; it’s how we process and learn.
-However, in the age of social media we lack the relational equity to have difficult conversations without constant offence.
+However, in the age of social media, we lack the relational equity to have difficult conversations without constant offense.
 Sometimes volume isn’t nearly as effective as simply handling matters in a way that isn’t seen or heard beyond the boundaries of the people we’ve been called to serve.
 Nonetheless, in my opinion, a higher level of accountability is needed across the board.

 Accountability for ordained ministers has been a topic frequently discussed as it relates to these issues.
 Ordination has traditionally been understood as a sacrament (i.e. “Holy Orders”).
 That means the covenants taken by ordained and licensed members of clergy matter greatly.
 Remaining faithful and striving for unity is a big part of the job for those who’ve been entrusted to serve the church.